Avoiding the Probate Process

 To create any of these forms of joint ownership with a right of survivorship, states typically require a written document that sets out the joint ownership relationship, the property that is jointly held, and the right of survivorship.
 Here are the most common forms of joint property with a right of survivorship:

 - Joint Tenancy with a Right of Survivorship: as the name suggests, you take property as "joint tenants" and upon the death of a joint tenant, the surviving tenant takes the deceased tenant's portion.

 - Tenancy by the Entirety: this is a form of ownership only available to married couples (and some same-sex couples in a few states).
-It works in much the same way as a joint tenancy with a right of survivorship, in that upon the death of one spouse, the living spouse takes the deceased spouse's portion.
+It works in much the same way as a joint tenancy with a right of survivorship, in that effectively upon the death of one spouse, the living spouse takes the deceased spouse's portion.

 - Community Property: in community property states, married couples can hold property as community property with the right of survivorship.
 It has the same effect upon the death of one spouse as a tenancy by the entirety, where the surviving spouse takes full ownership of the property.

 Many types of financial assets and instruments allow you to designate a beneficiary upon your death.
 Upon your death, these assets become the property of whomever you designate as the beneficiary, are no longer a part of your estate, and thus avoid probate entirely.
 Here are some of the most common financial assets that allow you to do this: